Dave Clawson

-David Paul Clawson (born August 16, 1967) is an American football coach and former player.
-He currently serves as the head football coach at Wake Forest University, where he was named the 2021 ACC Coach of the Year.
+David Paul Clawson (born August 16, 1967) is an American retired college football coach and former player.
+He most recently served as the head football coach at Wake Forest University, where he was named the 2021 ACC Coach of the Year.
 Clawson previously served as the head football coach at Fordham University from 1999 to 2003, at the University of Richmond from 2004 to 2007, and at Bowling Green State University from 2009 to 2013.
-At Wake Forest, his annual salary is $3.6 million.
+At Wake Forest, his annual salary was $3.6 million.

 Coaching career

 Early career

+Clawson grew up in Youngstown, New York and is a 1985 graduate of Lewiston-Porter High School.
 After graduating from Williams College, Clawson got his start in coaching as the quarterbacks and running backs coach at the University at Albany in 1989.
-He was a graduate assistant at UAlbany again in 1990, this time coaching the defensive secondary before earning a master's degree from the University in liberal studies.
+He was a graduate assistant at UAlbany again in 1990, this time coaching the defensive secondary before earning a master's degree from the university in liberal studies.
 He later went on to coach as an assistant at the University at Buffalo, Lehigh University, and Villanova University.

 Fordham

 Clawson got his first head coaching position at Fordham University.
 Although his first squad finished with 0 wins in 11 games, he gradually built the Rams into a contender, with his fourth season (2002) being his best.
 That year, he led them to a Patriot League title, their first conference title since 1988.
 Winning the conference meant that they were invited to the Division I-AA Playoffs, their first postseason appearance in over 60 years.
-The Rams beat Northeastern in the First Round before losing to Villanova in the Quarterfinals.
+The Rams beat Northeastern in the first round before losing to Villanova in the quarterfinals.
 His final record as a head coach at Fordham was 29–29.